-Firstly, it’s important to understand what the three financial statements small businesses use in Australia.
+Firstly, it’s essential to understand what the three financial statements small businesses use in Australia.
 These are:

 - Profit & Loss Report: displays the profitability of a business over a period of time

-- Cash Flow Statement: displays how much cash is moving in and out of the business over a certain period of time
+- Cash Flow Statement: displays how much cash is moving in and out of business over a certain period

-Each report serves several different purposes and can be used alone or in combination with one another for different business objectives.
+Each report serves several different purposes and can be used alone or in combination with one another for various business objectives.
 These objectives include…

 1. Identifying Business Profitability With Financial Statements

-The profit and loss report helps to identify whether your business is truly profitable.
-Rather than looking at your bank account and taking a wild stab in the dark, income statements generally include your gross revenue minus your gross expenses (or direct costs) to ultimately identify the net income (or loss) of your business.
-Basing an assumption off of your bank account balance will almost certainly be wrong due to future outgoing costs and incoming revenue that may not be accounted for.
-Therefore, it’s important that you’re accounting for all revenue and overheads before making this conclusion.
+The profit and loss report helps to determine whether your business is truly profitable.
+Rather than looking at your bank account and taking a wild stab in the dark, income statements generally include your gross revenue minus your total expenses (or direct costs) to ultimately identify the net income (or loss) of your business.
+Basing an assumption off of your bank account balance will almost certainly be wrong due to future outgoing costs and incoming revenue that not accounted for.
+Therefore, you must be considering all income and overheads before making this conclusion.

 2. Evaluate Tax Liability With Financial Statements